Spousal Maintenance – the Duty to Support

 - Their financial needs and obligations;

-- The way in which their conduct influences the breakdown of the marriage;
+- How their conduct influences the breakdown of the marriage;

 - Any further consideration the court finds necessary to consider.

 An Antenuptial Contract would have no bearing on the Court’s overriding discretion when deciding whether a spouse is entitled to maintenance in light of the above requirements.

-The abovementioned indicates quite succinctly why it is necessary for spouses to head into divorce proceedings understanding what may be at stake and what rights are afforded to them.
+The abovementioned indicates quite succinctly why spouses must head into divorce proceedings understanding what may be at stake and what rights are afforded to them.
 Spouses should particularly be aware of the requirements as provided in S7(2) of the Act to ascertain whether a need for maintenance exists.

 Should you require any further assistance in your divorce proceedings, contact us and we will gladly assist.